Exploring Golang's Validation Libraries

 Basic Usage

-Here's how you can define and validate a struct using ozzo-validation
+Here's how you can define and validate a struct using ozzo-validation:

 package main import ( "fmt" "github.com/go-ozzo/ozzo-validation/v4" "github.com/go-ozzo/ozzo-validation/v4/is" ) type User struct { Name string Email string Age int } func (u User) Validate() error { return validation.ValidateStruct(&u, validation.Field(&u.Name, validation.Required, validation.Length(3, 32)), validation.Field(&u.Email, validation.Required, is.Email), validation.Field(&u.Age, validation.Min(18), validation.Max(100)), ) } func main() { user := User{ Name: "Alice", Email: "alice@example.com", Age: 30, } err := user.Validate() if err != nil { fmt.Println("Validation errors:", err) } else { fmt.Println("Validation passed!") } }

-method that specifies the validation rules using the validation
+In this approach, the User struct has a Validate method that specifies the validation rules using the validation package's functions.

 Key Features